 Here’s how to make pesto from garden fresh basil to flavor pasta, sandwiches, and more.
-These homemade pesto recipes will knock your socks off!
+These homemade recipes will knock your socks off!

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

 What we consider to be pesto — a sauce made from fresh basil and several other ingredients — is just one of many kinds of ‘pesto’ you might find in an Italian market.